Useful Links and Resources

 - r vox, a vocal compressor and c6, a multiband compressor/equalizer can be used without any problems as well.

-- Waves GTR3 : The accessibility isn’t quite as good as some of their other plugs (not all the parameters show formatted values), but it’s accessible and easy enough - particularly with the VST3 version - to browse presets and tweak using those as starting points.
+- Waves GTR3 : The accessibility isn’t quite as good as some of their other plugs (not all the parameters show formatted values) The only labeled parameter is the on/off switch for each box, so that will help you find out which box is which.
+The GTR3 Tool Rack requires a golden cursor location to load presets properly, but is doable with no problems, which when loaded will prompt an accessible context menu.
 It’s also very modular, so you can access just stomps, just amps/cabs etc as separate plugs and use the fx chain to switch around the order of those boxes if you want.

 kontakt and some instruments